-OK, Now we know how to type simple single entry commands into Python and have started to consider data and what we can do with it.
+OK, Now we know how to type simple, single entry, commands into Python and have started to consider data and what we can do with it.
 In doing so we typed in a few longer sequences of 5-10 lines.
 We are getting close to being able to write really quite useful programs but with one big snag: every time we exit Python we lose our programs.
 If you have been doing the VBScript or JavaScript examples you will see that you have stored those examples in files and so can run them repeatedly, we need to do the same with Python.
 I already mentioned that we can do this using any text editor, like notepad or pico, say, and saving the file with a .py file extension.
 You can then run the file from the operating system command prompt by prefixing the script name with python.
-Here is an example that uses a sequemnce of python commands, all things we've seen already:
+Here is an example that uses a sequence of python commands; all things we've seen already:

 '''

 File: firstprogram.py

-print "hello world"
+print( "hello world" )

-print "Here are the ten numbers from 0 to 9\n0 1 2 3 4 5 6 7 8 9"
+print( "Here are the ten numbers from 0 to 9\n0 1 2 3 4 5 6 7 8 9" )

-print "I'm done!"
+print( "I'm done!" )

 end of file

 '''

-Note that the comments at top and bottom are not really needed, I just added them to show more clearly what goes into the file.
+Note that the lines at top and bottom are not really needed, they are called comments and we will discuss them later in this topic.
+I added them to show more clearly what goes into the file.
 You can use Notepad or any other text editor to create the file so long as it saves in plain text.

-Now to run it just start up an operating system command prompt.
-(If you aren't sure about how to do that then see the in the Getting Started topic.)
-Change into the directory where you saved your python file and execute it by prefixing its name with pyhon, like this:
+Now to run this program start up an operating system command prompt.
+(If you aren't sure about how to do that then see the box in the Getting Started topic.)
+Change into the directory where you saved your python file and execute it by prefixing its name with python, like this: